hotmic-wp/hotmic-media-player-ios/README.md

 ### Chat Handler

-The `HMChatHandler` protocol defines functions you implement if you'd like to provide a custom view controller for chat while utilizing the HotMic chat service.
+The `HMChatHandler` protocol defines functions you implement if you'd like to provide a custom chat user interface that utilizes the HotMic chat service.
 Your implementation needs to store a reference to an `HMChatHandlerDelegate` and call its functions to get information and inform the delegate when various events occur.

 Store the delegate in a weak optional variable to call its functions in the future.